facelessuser/wcmatch/docs/src/markdown/pathlib.md

 `PurePosixPath` is Wildcard Match's version of Python's `PurePosixPath`.
 The `PurePosixPath` class is useful if you'd like to have the ease that `pathlib` offers when working with a path, but don't want it to access the filesystem.
-This is also useful if you'd like to manipulate Posix paths on a Windows system.
-This class will utilize [`wcmatch.glob`](./glob.md) for all glob related actions.
+This is also useful if you'd like to manipulate Posix path strings on a Windows system.
+This class will utilize Wildcard Match's [`glob`](./glob.md) for all glob related actions.
 The class is subclassed from [`PurePath`](#pathlibpurepath).

 ```pycon3
 >>> from wcmatch import pathlib